 Once a client has their head around how the work can be sent and received, the rest is pretty much left up to the virtual assistant to manage on behalf of a client.
 And when a client finds a good VA they tend to hang on to them for years, as has been the case for me.

 So, what are the types of things a virtual assistant might do for a client?
 The list is quite varied these days.
 It began as purely administrative and secretarial support but has expanded due to the changes in technology.
-This includes:
+Tasks a VA can help your business with include: